seaCatKim/catherine-kim-website/content/authors/admin/_index.md

   url: https://www.qut.edu.au/about/our-people/academic-profiles/cat.kim

 # Short bio (displayed in user profile at end of posts)
-bio: Coral reef ecologist all about rubble and decisions in Australia's Reef Restoration and Adaptation Program.
+bio: Marine scientist all about coral rubble and decisions in Australia's Reef Restoration and Adaptation Program.
 Also working in Timor-Leste and lover of R, baking, and knitting.

 # Interests to show in About widget
 interests:
-- Coral Reef Ecology
+- Coral Reefs
+- Geospatial science
-- Restoration
+- Ecology and Restoration
 - R!

 # Education to show in About widget
-# education:
+education:
-#   courses:
+  courses:
-#   - course: PhD in Biological Sciences
+  - course: PhD in Biological Sciences
-#     institution: The University of Queensland
+    institution: The University of Queensland
-#     year: 2021
+    year: 2021
-#   - course: BSc in Science of Earth Systems concentration Oceanography
+  - course: BSc in Science of Earth Systems concentration Oceanography
-#     institution: Cornell University
+    institution: Cornell University
-#     year: 2012
+    year: 2012

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons